 The Youth Offending Team works on many different and diverse schemes that help the community.
 In recent schemes, young people have:

 - planted and grown fruit and vegetables in our allotment; these are then donated to various care homes and community centres throughout Gateshead

 - helped clear the overgrown grounds of Path Head Watermill, and other community centres

 - painted, decorated and contributed to the renovation of community centres and sports clubs in Gateshead

 - Winter Wreath Project - produced and sold wreaths, and contributed the proceeds to a local charity

 - helped clear litter and graffiti throughout Gateshead

 The Restorative Service Quality Mark

-Gateshead YOT have been awarded the Restorative Service Quality Mark (RSQM).
+Gateshead YJT have been awarded the Restorative Service Quality Mark (RSQM).
 The RSQM is an independent assessment of an organisation's restorative service against the Restorative Justice Standards by the leading professional body in the field.
 The RSQM is valid for three years.

 Youth Offending Team